kgxsz/devops-101/part-two/README.md

 Default output format [None]: text
 ```

-	Note that the region here may not be suitable for you, here we're using Ireland, but you can change it to whatever you want.

 Now, from your command line, try `aws help`, you should see a manual for using the AWS CLI.

 You're ready to create your first stack!